MVP

 Understanding the Consequences of Bad Coding

-Understanding the results of bad coding is really important in
+Understanding the results of bad coding is really important in software development because it's the basis of managing projects well.

 When code is written poorly, it causes lots of problems like more work to fix things, less getting done, and the system not working properly.